G-PORTAL/gpcore-cli/README.md

 credentials for that.
 The admin credentials will be stored in the keyring and used to execute admin actions.

+NOTE: The tool does not support 2FA at the moment, so you have to disable it for your GPCORE account to use the CLI.
+You still can use Passkey.

 To make sure that you have admin permissions, you can use the ```user details``` command, which will show the admin flag.
 You also see more actions with the ```help``` command, if you have admin permissions.
 If you have the admin